Acute Subdural Hematoma Evacuation

 CHAPTER 6

+There seems to be a tiny little skin above it.
+Here we go.
+And here comes the hematoma.
+Suction.
+So as you can see that was a tiny skin above the hematoma, which we now take off.
+So the - this is all hematoma.
+And here you can see the brain below it.
 So you try - basically, you try to suck the hematoma away.
 And so the suction right now is right strong - quite strong.
-Therefore - therefore, we have to be very careful not to - not to - to touch the brain using the suction but to just be - have the suction 90 degrees to it.
-So now you can already see how the brain starts pulsating again.
-Sorry, I need to move over here.
+Therefore - therefore, we have to be very careful not to - not to - to touch the brain using the suction, but to just be - have the suction 90 degrees to it.
+And now you can already see how the brain starts pulsating again.
+Sorry, I need to move it over here.
 B-pole.
-Okay - done - I’m undoing it.
+Okay.
+Done.

 CHAPTER 7